flaneurette/Emergency-USB-Kit/EmergencyUSB/Preparedness/Basics/README.md

 * Stock essentials: Water, food, first aid, flashlight, communication devices.
 * Rotation plan: Know exit routes and alternative shelters.
 * Noise and light discipline: Avoid attracting attention during conflict situations.
-* Avoid derelict / vacant / empty buildings at all costs. **They may be structurally unsafe or contain mines, traps, boobytraps, hosts weapons, dangerous caches, or harbour enemy troops. (often a sniper nest), and maybe be bombing targets**
+* Avoid derelict / vacant / empty buildings at all costs. **They may be structurally unsafe or contain mines, traps, boobytraps, hosts weapons, dangerous caches, or harbour enemy troops. (often a sniper nest), and may be bombing targets**
+* If you see army equipment, drones materials, plane materials, do not shelter near it. (bombing target)

 ---